reimagined/resolve/docs/read-side.md

 ## Read Models

 The reSolve framework's read side listens to events that the write side produces.
 Based on the events, the read side updates **Read Models**.
-Read Models then provide data to answer queries.
+The Read Models then provide data to answer queries.

 A Read Model is defined by a set of projection functions and query resolver functions.

 - **[Projection functions](#updating-a-read-model-via-projection-functions)** build a Read Models state based on incoming events.
-- **[Query resolvers](#resolvers)** answer queries using data from the accumulated state.
+- **[Query resolvers](#resolvers)** use data from the accumulated state to answer queries.

 ReSolve also provides a special kind of Read Models that can be calculated on the fly, sent to the client and kept there up-to-date.
 Such Read Models are called **View Models**.
 Refer to the [View Model Specifics](view-model-specifics) section for more information.